 - 1. Learned perceptual set of thinking (Altering drastically how one interacts with people and the environment). - 2.
 Physiologically adaption to the excitement and danger. - 3.
-Becomes psychologically depressed in calm or normal periods. - 5.
-Becomes listless and detached from anything unrelated to police work. - 6.
-Difficulties adjusting to role as a spouse or father, and or friend outside police environment. - 5.
-Exist in a "pseudo-paranoia" state-of-mind.
+Becomes psychologically depressed in calm or normal periods. - 4.
+Becomes listless and detached from anything unrelated to police work.